Changissnz/goals/README.md

 cryptocurrency splinters have vested
 interests in the software industry.
 On the less shadier side, there is
-the advertisting industry that pays
+the advertising industry that pays
 to put up these promotions,
 advertisements, and other forms of
 messaging using digital means.
 And